 The Tiergarten in Berlin used to be the hunting grounds for the Prussian kings before it was transformed into the city’s largest park in the 18th century.

-Today, the green heart of Berlin is bordered by the Reichstag, the Brandenburg Gate, Potsdamer Platz, and Berlin’s Zoo.
+Today, the green heart of Berlin is open to the public for free and bordered by top attractions like the Reichstag, Brandenburg Gate, Potsdamer Platz, and Berlin’s Zoo.
 On more than 600 acres, you can enjoy lush lawns, leafy paths, small creeks, biergartens and open-air cafes.

 05 of 06